minhsuanlee/cse481n-20sp-NLP-Crossing/blog_posts/post_01_Apr_7th.md

     - Relevant Link:
       - [Neural Text Summarization: A Critical Evaluation](https://www.aclweb.org/anthology/D19-1051.pdf) &nbsp;

-3. Discover how BERT works
+3. **Discover What Else Can BERT Do**
     - Minimal Viable Plan:
-      - Search for a paper that is suitable for replication
+      - Search for papers that applied BERT to different domains
-      - Replicate the results from the selected paper
+      - Learn from those papers and apply BERT to other domain(s) of interest
     - Stretch Goal:
-      - Design similar experiments to make further discovery
+      - Analyze advantages and disadvantages of applying BERT to distinct domains as well as its performances
     - Relevant Links:
       - [What Does BERT Look At?
 An Analysis of BERT’s Attention](https://arxiv.org/pdf/1906.04341.pdf)
       - [BERT: Pre-training of Deep Bidirectional Transformers for